K12OCX/k12ocx-specs/docs/manifest/about.md

 For clarity and ease of use, we propose Sitemap extended vocabulary that points to content and does not describe it.
 The descriptions are embeded as [metadata](/metadata/markup) in the resources.

 A similar approach has already been adopted by Google via Sitemap extensions for [Video](https://support.google.com/webmasters/answer/80471), [Images](https://support.google.com/webmasters/answer/178636?hl=en) and [News](https://www.google.co.uk/schemas/sitemap-news/0.9/).
 In addition, Google [recommends](https://developers.google.com/webmasters/videosearch/schema) using the schema.org compliant on-page markup, just as we do.

+__Editor's Note OPEN ISSUE:__ where does the manifest go?
+How can it be discovered.
+Is it one file or two?